svsticky/sadserver/docs/ansible-styleguide.md

 # Ansible Styleguide

-This is mostly a summary from from [this styleguide] [whitecloud/ansible-styleguide].
-Don't hesistate to ask any questions if you don't get or disagree with something here.
+This is mostly a summary from [this styleguide][whitecloud/ansible-styleguide].
+Don't hesitate to ask any questions if you don't get or disagree with something here.
 If you're confused about something because it is underspecified, please add an example after you figured it out.

 ## Summary